coryMcKague/MART120-Spring2024/modules/week-14/_posts/2017-02-10-extra-credit.md

 jotted: false
 ---

-# Homework
+# Extra Credit

-In this homework, you are to use the existing project from the previous week and extend it one more time.
+In this assignment, you are to use the existing project from the previous week and extend it one more time.
 Create a class for a simple shape.
 Using the class, create at least 3 objects (instead of just two) and display them - look back at item 4 on the last homework.

-<a href="https://youtu.be/vQoe4YeI-7I" data-lity>Homework 14 Walkthrough</a>

 <a href="https://github.com/Montana-Media-Arts/120_CreativeCoding1-Spring2022-Samples/tree/main/Homework%2014" target="_blank">Homework 14 Example</a>